openkfw/TruBudget/doc/wiki/User-Guide/Projects/Subproject.md

 - Do not forget to permit other users to view/edit the newly created subproject.
 - You have to add at least one budget before you can submit the project.
 - To add a budget, the "+" button needs to be pressed.
 Only budgets that appear above the text field are saved to the blockchain.
+- The validator is an optional field
+- The workflowitem type is an optional field

 **Instructions:**